RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 with the QM-region via electrostatic embedding (MM pointcharges polarizing the QM electron density), short-range Lennard-Jones interactions (MM atoms interacting with QM atoms via the Lennard-Jones parameters defined in the forcefield) as well as via the bonded terms occurring at the QM and MM boundary.

+See :doc:`Geometry-optimization` for information on the Optimizer function.

 *4-QMMM_Opt_smallact.py:*